 Our compensation committee authorized a fiscal 2023 annual executive cash bonus program focused on our goal of achieving our budgeted level of EBITDA.
 Our fiscal 2023 annual executive cash bonus program provides that, if we achieve between threshold EBITDA of \$6 million in fiscal 2023, Messrs.
 Altschaefl, Brodin, Green and Jenkins will receive threshold annual bonus payments of 50%, 25%, 25% and 25%, respectively, of their fiscal 2023 base salaries.
 If we achieve target EBITDA of \$8 million in fiscal 2023, then Messrs.
 Altschaefl, Brodin, Green and Jenkins will receive their target annual bonus payments of 90%, 45%, 45% and 45%, respectively, of their fiscal 2023 base salaries.
 Finally, if we achieve maximum EBITDA of \$10 million or more in fiscal 2023, then Messrs.
-Altschaefl, Brodin, Green and Jenkins will receive their salaries and 75%, respectively, of their fiscal 2023 base salaries.
+Altschaefl, Brodin, Green and Jenkins will receive maximum annual bonus payments of 150%, 75%, 75% and 75%, respectively, of their fiscal 2023 base salaries.
 Bonuses will be interpolated for EBITDA between the threshold and maximum amounts.